buley/personal/src/content/advice.md

 - *"Every situation teaches—pay attention."* — Proverb
 - *"You don't need permission to evolve."* — Proverb
 - *"There is no single self.
 Who you are is an ever-shifting state, dictated by context and past experience."* — Robert Sapolsky

+## **Perception & Awareness**
+- *"The eye sees only what the mind is prepared to comprehend."* — Robertson Davies
+- *"A fool thinks himself to be wise, but a wise man knows himself to be a fool."* — William Shakespeare
+- *"Most people are not after truth.
+They are after reassurance."* — Naval Ravikant
+- *"The further a society drifts from truth, the more it will hate those who speak it."* — George Orwell
+- *"Your assumptions are your windows on the world.
+Scrub them off every once in a while, or the light won’t come in."* — Isaac Asimov
+- *"He who controls perception controls reality."* — Proverb

 ## **Conflict & Power**
 *True power lies in strategic control.*